ericwikman/cinque.xyz/docs/src/giant/timeline.md

 ##### Kurt Leafstrand

 - Not a commercial product, but gets a special mention because it was written by an 8th grader and available for free
+  - The first sentence of the article by Kurt is about doing a sales projection without buying VisiCalc.
+Impressive topic for a 13 year old.
+Fast forward to 2021 and Kurt is the SVP of Product for Clari, a Sales Analytics product.
 - Source code published in article: less than 200 lines of BASIC
 - Max 8 columns and 14 rows
 - Runs on TRS-80 Model I or III